OG-Hunter/seditiontracker.github.io-/docs/_suspects/jody-tagaris.md

 perpwalk:
 quote: "The Capital [sic]... back at hotel safe!
 Got tear gassed but okay!"
 title: Jody Tagaris charged on May 14, 2021
-description: Convicted on November 2, 2021.
+description: Convicted on December 1, 2021.
 Click for latest case details.
 author: seditiontrack
 layout: suspect
 published: true